apl-ocean-engineering/sonar_image_proc/README.md

 # bag2sonar

-The program `bag2sonar` reads in a bagfile containing a `SonarImage` topic, draws the sonar image and writes those images to *new* bagfile in a `Image` topic.
+The program `bag2sonar` reads in a bagfile containing a `ProjectedSonarImage` topic, draws the sonar image and writes those images to *new* bagfile in a `Image` topic.

 Usage: